Who am I?

 I was born in South Africa and moved to Melbourne, Australia with my family when I was 11 years old.
 I moved to Perth for my studies and ended up loving it so much that I have stayed!

 This interest eventually led me down the path of studying nutrition and dietetics.
-During that time I still believed that food and exercise was something that needed to be strictly controlled in order to be healthy.
-My early approach to helping clients was encouraging them to restrict their portions and move their bodies more in order to lose weight.
+During that time I still believed that food and exercise was something that needed to be strictly controlled to be healthy.
+My early approach to helping clients was encouraging them to restrict their portions and move their bodies more to lose weight.
 I realise now that this was very misguided!

 Over the years I have seen the devastating effects that dieting and a weight-focused approach has had on people not only physically (ineffective result in the long term) but mentally too.
 The shame, desperation and anxiety experienced by clients as a result of this ‘diet culture’ didn’t sit well with me and led me to utilise new strategies.